enrike/ehu-abstractions/readme.txt

 -- Changes ---
+0.85 09/2016
+added signal_sensor and gem/rec objects
+some small fixes here and there...

 0.8 04/2016
 changed folder structure to keep the ehu folder under the examples several fixess all over, updated docs and examples, added list_folder, added experimental DMX controls